VR-API-Integration/file-api-integration-examples/powershell/VismaDeveloperPortal/upload/README.md

 <br/>

 **`ArchivePath`**
-> Full path of the directory where sussessfully uploaded files will be archived to.
+> Full path of the directory where successfully uploaded files will be archived to.
 >
 > **Example:** C:\Visma\File API\Ftaas.Examples\powershell\upload\archive